angang-li/data_science_notes/machine_learning/deep_learning.md

   - Data of the targeted distribution often scarce
   - Make sure dev/test sets have the targeted distribution
-  - Okay to have training set distribution different from dev/test sets
+  - Okay to have training set distribution slightly different from dev/test sets because deep learning algorithms are quite robust

 - Bias and variance with mismatched data distributions